collective/plonetheme.webpacktemplate/README.rst

 - Theme title.
 Should be something like 'My Theme'
 - Theme folder name.
 Should be something like 'mytheme'.
 Avoid spaces, and make it something different than the site ID, which will be the next question.
 - Target site id.
 Defaults to 'Plone'
-- Use SVG for content-type icons.
-Answering 'yes' here will transform the current Plone Fontello contenttype icons into SVGs into the resulting theme, making it easier to create your own inline SVGs also in your theme.
-It is a slightly 'hacky' solution to provide custom SVG icons.
 - Plone version.
-This needs to be a released version, like 5.0.7
+This needs to be a released version, like 5.1.4

 Usage